Dashboard

 A dashboard (also called dash, instrument panel or IP, or fascia) is a control panel set within the central console of a vehicle, boat, or cockpit of an aircraft or spacecraft.
 Usually located directly ahead of the driver (or pilot), it displays instrumentation and controls for the vehicle's operation.

 An electronic equivalent may be called an electronic instrument cluster, digital instrument panel, digital dash, digital speedometer or digital instrument cluster.

-By analogy, a succinct display of various types of related visual data in one place is also called a dashboard.
+By analogy, a succinct display of various types of related visual data in one place is also called a dashboard, such as a dashboard in computing.